danielhnmoreno/pyJoiner---GUI-Version/README.md

-# pyJoiner - Tkinter Version
+# pyJoiner - Windows Version
-# Open Source Exe Joiner (Trojan Maker)
 # Coder: Daniel Henrique Negri Moreno (a.k.a W1ckerMan)

 How to run pyJoiner: